Why Social Media Might Be Hurting Your Teen’s Mood

 Over Sharing

 Posting photo’s, video’s, and comments can be so simple to do.
-But what we share today could be very embarrassing the next day.
+But what we share today could be very embarrassing the next year.

 Bullying